Heirteir-commits/HAC/put_spigot_jars_here/readme.txt

-Put this spigot jars in this directory for build.
+Put the spigot jars in this directory for build.
+YOU DON'T NEED ALL OF SPIGOT JARS YOU ONLY NEED THE VERSION YOU ARE COMPILING FOR.
 Names should be based on their NMS version name.
 Example: 1.8.8 = 1_8_R3, 1.9.4 = 1_9_R2, 1.16.4 = 1_16_R3 etc...
 Package file names on my local machine: